- Major Initiatives

 - Eureka Road Improvement Program

 Eureka Road Improvement Program

-The Eureka Road Corridor Improvement Plan meshes well with the work currently underway to create the new Fletcher Discovery Trail.
-The trail will eventually connect the Midtown Goddard district to Heritage Park, Wayne County Community College District’s Downriver Campus, the new park to be created near Pardee and Superior, and finally the Eureka Road area.
+The Eureka Road Corridor Improvement Plan will not only enhance the City’s main business and entertainment district, but mesh well with the new Fletcher Discovery Trail.
+The trail for non-motorized traffic connects the Midtown Goddard district to Heritage Park, Wayne County Community College District’s Downriver Campus, the new park being created near Pardee and Superior, and finally the Eureka Road and Telegraph Road areas.